Is it just me, or does it feel like you’re always counting down until “payday”?

 If you’re tired of living paycheck to paycheck like I was, today, I want to share the 6 things I did that will help you to end the cycle and start living a rich life!

-6 Things You Can Do to Stop Living Paycheck to Paycheck Now
+6 Ways to Stop Living Paycheck to Paycheck Now

 #1 REDUCE YOUR SPENDING